A Nonlinear Guide to Human History

-Most of us were taught a simple story: first came egalitarian hunter-gatherers, then farming, then cities, kings, hierarchy, and finally the modern world.
+Mane you were like me and taught a simple story: first came egalitarian hunter-gatherers, then farming, then cities, kings, hierarchy, and finally the modern world.
 A straight line.
 A fate.
 A trap you’re born into.

 Inside the course you’ll get: